 If you work best from the comfort of your living room’s couch – go for it.
 Others will find that a coworking space (which you can find anywhere in the world) provides a better work vibe as well as some community.

 Remote team communication is vital for work-from-home productivity as well as keeping an individual’s remote productivity high.
 While it can be tempting to create a (mostly incomprehensible) string of emails to share vital information, it’s 2019 – there are better ways to maximize employee engagement.

-With remote work booming, more and more remote team management tools, apps, and strategies are becoming available to address the challenges of managing remote employees.
+With remote work booming, more and more remote team management tools, productivity apps, and strategies are becoming available to address the challenges of managing remote employees.

 Use the Right Remote Team Management and Collaboration Tools